gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <dd><p>Generates a onInit hook that fetches entities from a remote source
-when the [collection]Loading is true, by calling the fetchEntities function and if successful, it will call set[Collection]Loaded and also set the entities to the store using the setAllEntities method or the setEntitiesLoadResult method if it exists (comes from withEntitiesRemotePagination), if an error occurs it will set the error to the store using set[Collection]Error with the error.
+when the [collection]Loading is true, by calling the fetchEntities function and if successful, it will call set[Collection]Loaded and also set the entities to the store using the setAllEntities method or the setEntitiesPagedResult method if it exists (comes from withEntitiesRemotePagination), if an error occurs it will set the error to the store using set[Collection]Error with the error.
 Requires withEntities and withCallStatus to be present in the store.</p></dd>